On this page, I collect information about the Ricoh GXR P10 camera unit, also called lensor or module.

 Perhaps a few words to the macro mode.
 When Ricoh made its R series of digicams slimmer with the introduction of the R6, minimum macro distance at the tele end moved from 15 cm to 25 cm, thus reducing the possible magnification and making tele macro more or less useless.
 When they introduced the CX2, they extended tele to 300 mm ad possible also changed the minimum macro distance at 200 mm.
 At 300 mm, Ricoh reports a minimum distance of 28 cm, which seems to indicate that it became smaller at 200 mm.
 I cannot prove this yet, but my P10 module reports a minimum distance of 10 cm for 200 mm and autofocus (it is even a little bit smaller for manual focus).
 Up to 300 mm, minimum distance increases fast to 27 cm.
 As a consequence of this change, tele macro has become much more usable again, and I use it a lot.
 Magnification seems only a tiny bit less than at wide angle.

 In the meantime and owning the A12-28 camera unit as well, I have regrettably become somewhat spoilt by the superior quality and sharpness of the A12 units and find the images taken with the P10 module fuzzy.
 There are also definite differences in how the APS-C units render faces and other details compared with the small-sensor units (and the respective point-and-shoot cameras from Ricoh).
+All this lead me to not using this camera unit for a long time.
 So, maybe one day, I will get rid of my small sensor units (I sold already the S10)...

 This camera unit is very versatile with its focal range of 28-300 equiv. and good macro abilities - the most flexible in Ricoh's current line of units.
 It has deficits in image quality, but may still be sufficient in many cases.
 I also found this unit of little use in low light situations (wedding in dark town hall, Christening in dark church, ...) because it either smears too much at high ISO or creates fuzzy images because of long exposure times at lower ISO.
 In such situations, I prefer using my A12 units at ISO 1600.